hugocarmaga/rare-disease-analysis/README.md

 # Rare Disease SV filtering pipeline

-This pipeline is meant to get some statistics on rare disease samples' SVs after comparing them with big SV resources, such as [SAGA] and [HGSVC3].
+This pipeline is meant to filter and get some statistics on rare disease samples' SVs after comparing them with big SV resources, such as [SAGA] and [HGSVC3].
 It builds on results from this [callset comparison pipeline].

 ## System Requirements